SixArm/topics/topics/software-programming-quotations/index.md

 "Software is a great combination of artistry and engineering." - Bill Gates

 "Most of you are familiar with the virtues of a programmer.
 There are three, of course: laziness, impatience, and hubris." - Larry Wall

-"One man's constant is another man's variable." - Alan Perlis